ZhaoymOvO/practical-python-scripts/README.md

 A few small scripts I wrote for fun, which might be a bit useful.
 Future maintenance is uncertain.

+All scripts in this repository are released under the Mozilla Public License 2.0.

 ## scripts list

 - `fibonacci.py`: This is a script that uses a recursive algorithm to generate the value of the nth term of the Fibonacci sequence.